About the Oscar Anderson House Museum

 The Oscar Anderson House, constructed in 1915, is one of the oldest homes in Anchorage, and is the only House Museum located in Anchorage.

 In 1976, Elizabeth Anderson, Oscar’s widow, donated the house to the Municipality of Anchorage.
-It was listed on the National Register of Historic Places in 1978.
 After an extensive restoration between 1978 and 1982 the Oscar Anderson House was turned into a museum.

 The Oscar Anderson House was listed in the National Register of Historic Places in 1978, for its architectural significance and for Oscar Anderson’s role in the development of early Anchorage.